-Table 6.
-6 Mitigation and Monitoring Program for the Irrigation Project in the Big Pine Area
+Table 6 6 Mitigation and Monitoring n Program for the Irrigation Pr oloct in the Big Dine Area Table 6.
+6 Mitigation and Monitoring y Frogram for the imgation Fr OJECT III THE DIY FINE ALEA

 POT.
-IMPACT PACT MITIGATION MONITORING

-Summary of MM

-Impact No. Measure Timing Responsibility Method Period Frequency Responsibility

-Hydrology and

-Water Quality

-The cumulative effect of groundwater pumping from Well W415, the new Bell Canyon well, as proposed in the project, in combination with the operation of other wells in the Big Pine area could cause significant adverse impacts to groundwater dependent vegetation, other vegetation, or non-LADWP wells in the area.
+IMPACT MITIGATIO N MC NITORING Summary of Impact MM No. Measure Timing Responsibility Method Period Frequency Responsibility Hydrology and Water Quality The cumulative effect of groundwater pumping from Well W415, the new Bell Canyon well, as proposed in the project, in combination with the operation of other wells in the Big Pine area could cause significant adverse impacts to groundwater dependent vegetation, or non-LADWP wells in the area.
 M-1 Water Agreement To be implemented throughout the project as needed.
-Inyo/Los Angeles Technical Group A monitoring site will be developed by the Inyo/Los Angeles Technical Group as called for in the Inyo/Los Angeles Water Agreement to manage operation of each well. groundwater As decided by the Inyo/Los Angeles Technical Group, consistent with the Water Agreement.
+Inyo/Los Angeles Technical Group A monitoring site will be developed by the Inyo/Los Angeles Technical Group as called for in the Inyo/Los Angeles Water Agreement to manage operation of each well.
+During the period when groundwater pumping is needed for the project.
+As decided by the Inyo/Los Angeles Technical Group, consistent with the Water Agreement.
 Inyo/Los Angeles Technical Group